 If the above-mentioned habits have been a part of your daily lifestyle, you need to stop indulging in them now!
 It’s time to make a complete lifestyle change, build immunity and focus more on preventive healthcare.

-Do leave your thoughts in the comments below!
-For more topics and information on coronavirus, building immunity, home workouts and nutrition, tune in to GOQii Play.
+We hope this article helps you!
+Do leave your thoughts in the comments below.
+For more topics and information on coronavirus, building immunity, home workouts and nutrition, check out Healthy Reads or tune in to sessions by experts on GOQii Play.